 Water Closet / Toilet

-This basic overall toilet dimension drawing helps showcase the key measurements that you will want to look at when researching and deciding upon which toilet you should buy.
-Note that these dimensions should primarily be used only when looking at traditional toilets that have a base that sits upon a finished floor and have an exit waste supply pipe going down from the floor.
+This basic overall toilet dimension drawing helps show the key measurements that you will need to take when researching and choosing a toilet to buy.
+Note that these dimensions should primarily be used when looking at traditional toilets that have a base that sits upon a finished floor and have an exit waste supply pipe going down through the floor.

-For these dimensions, you are going to look foremost at measurement “A” and measurement “B”.
-“A” will be the length fro the finished floor to the very center of the water exit circumference.
-In other words, the center of where that closet flange will be placed and the bottom of the toilet secured.
+For these dimensions, you must look foremost at measurement “A” and measurement “B”.
+“A” measures the length from the finished floor to the very center of the water exit circumference, or, in other words, the center of where that closet flange will be placed and the bottom of the toilet secured.
 Measurement “B” will be the height of the toilet bowl.

 This dimension drawing showcases the various parts of your water tank.
-The most important part to seat correctly is that rubber gasket and ensuring that the tank to bowl gasket fits snug and there are no tears, cuts, or chips that might otherwise allow water leakage.
+The most important part to install correctly is the rubber gasket.
+Also, ensure that the tank to bowl gasket fits snugly and there are no tears, cuts, or chips that might otherwise allow water leakage.

-Your toilet’s handle fully controls when the water flushes out from the bottom bowl and new water from the tank gets replaced in.
-When you press down on the over, it lifts off the flush valve chain, and that lives the flapper allowing all of the water in the tank flood into the toilet bowl and thereby push out the excess waste.
-The rest of the components of the water tank are designed to ensure your tank fills up to the level necessary to complete that whole flushing process again.
+Your toilet’s handle fully controls when the water flushes out from the bottom bowl and new water from the tank flows in.
+When you press down on the lever, it lifts off the flush valve chain, which lifts the flapper, allowing all of the water in the tank to flood into the toilet bowl and thereby push out the excess waste.
+The other components of the water tank are designed to ensure your tank fills up to the level necessary to complete that whole flushing process again.